Krasnovvvvv/yandex-disk-cpp-client/README.md

 ## Documentation

-Full API documentation is generated using Doxygen and available in the `docs/` folder after building.
+Full API documentation is generated using Doxygen and available in the `docs/html` folder.
 You can also access the online documentation via GitHub Pages (link above).

 ---